ariejan/imdb/README.md

 ## Running Tests

-As this gem uses content from imdb.com, the test suite uses a set of pre-defined fixute files in `spec/fixtures`.
+As this gem uses content from imdb.com, the test suite uses a set of pre-defined fixture files in `spec/fixtures`.
 These fixtures are copies of imdb page used in tests.

 Run bundle install to install all dependencies, including fakeweb, which